pajaritia/seq_player/README.md

 ## Serial MIDI implementation:
 - Pressing Start in VAB Mode will open a serial connection that can decode MIDI messages.
-- Baud Rate for the serial connection is hardcoded, can be configured in line 247 of seq_player.c
+- Baud Rate for the serial connection is hardcoded (default 115200), can be configured in line 247 of seq_player.c
 - Requirements:
 	- A Playstation console with a serial connection.
 	- A way to run the ps-exe in the console